tinacms/tinacms-site/content/blog/using-tinacms-with-nextjs.md

 ## Tina Overview 🦙

-[Tina](https://tinacms.org/) is not a CMS in the sense that you are used to.
-It is not a separate platform that you create an account with, or store data on.

-Rather, Tina is a collection of open-source javascript components that you build into your site codebase — **a toolkit for creating a real time content-editing UI.** It's incredibly flexible, developers are in absolute control over content management and editors get a 'real-time wysiwyg' experience.
+We like to say that "[Tina](https://tinacms.org/) is not a CMS".
+Rather, Tina is a collection of open-source javascript components that you build into your site codebase — **a toolkit for creating a real time content-editing UI.** It's incredibly flexible, developers are in absolute control over content management, and editors get a "real-time WYSIWYG" experience.

-The best way to see how Tina works is to use it.
-Hopefully by the end of this tutorial, you’ll get a better idea of the paradigm shift Tina introduces in the world of CMS's.
+The best way to get a feel for how Tina works is to use it.
+We hope that by the end of this tutorial, you’ll not only learn how to use Tina, but also how Tina rethinks the way a CMS should work.

 ## Let’s get started